T

 transport hub

-Take a classic ferry ride across Victoria Harbour from Hong Kong Island to Tsim Sha Tsui in Kowloon.
-It's a quintessential Hong Kong experience offering stunning harbor views at a low cost.
+Take a scenic and iconic ferry ride across Victoria Harbour from Hong Kong Island to Tsim Sha Tsui in Kowloon.
+It's a budget-friendly way to enjoy fantastic harbor views and a quintessential Hong Kong experience.

 2. Midday